ygortavela/MAC0331/README.md

 ## Implementation of geometric algorithms

-- Intersection detection of segments
+- Detection of segments intersection

 ![intersection_detection](https://user-images.githubusercontent.com/39172911/109734554-f37cf000-7b9f-11eb-8a29-8a3a894f1a19.gif)